 AKA, "users don't know that there are alternatives."
 This is a popular reason, but I believe it is a bit off the mark: Users don't know that there exists alternatives which are both free and good.
 Most people believe there is no such thing as a free lunch, and free (as in speech and beer) sounds dubious to people who have learned not to trust anything on the Internet.

-The trench wars on the legality of file sharing has also sparked a lot of open source development, such as RevConnect (Direct Connect client) and Azureus (BitTorrent client).
+The trench wars on the legality of file sharing has also sparked a lot of open source development, such as RevConnect (Direct Connect client; update: sorry, the link is dead) and Azureus (BitTorrent client).
 These can easily replace the old way of having to jump through elaborate web page hoops to download free software and media files, from web pages you don't know whether to trust or not.
 With P2P software, trust is like viral marketing: If something is popular (i.e., many people are sharing / downloading the same files), it's probably good stuff.
 That's also part of the beauty of open source: Since the program and source code is scrutinized by many, any malicious behavior by the developers is likely to be detected, discussed, and resolved, either by a forking of the code or by massive abandon by the users.
 Closed vs. open source security is a much too big discussion to take on here, suffice to say that both camps have released software with horrible bugs.

 Laziness, or work space pragmatics